 After clarifying the concepts of fistula, West Africa, and women of childbearing age, it is necessary to explore the factors influencing fistula in West African women of reproductive age.
 As a health problem, in order to better understand the relevant factors at various levels, social determinants of health are chosen as the starting point, and then a specific analysis will be conducted through a comprehensive framework of health factors.

-Social determinants of health (SDH) are nonmedical factors that have an impact on health outcomes, comprising 30%55% of them.
+Social determinants of health (SDH) are nonmedical factors that have an impact on health outcomes.
 These aspects mostly involve economics, society, personal life, and access to medical care.
 (Marmot et al., 2012) In order to have a more comprehensive understanding of the factors affecting fistula, these levels will be divided into upstream and downstream factors.
 Health outcomes are jointly influenced by a series of upstream and downstream factors.
 The upstream social determinants of health are more fundamental causal parts that can deal with health inequity from its root.
 Economic and societal variables influence living conditions.
 The lower the socioeconomic class, the worse the health.
 Personal conduct, family planning, and access to medical care are downstream factors that have a direct impact on health outcomes under the influence of upstream factors.
 (Braveman et al., 2011; Marmot & Bell, 2010) According to the SDH theory and the upstream and downstream framework of health, the theoretical framework of this study is as follows:

 Figure 1: Theoretical Framework of Social Determinants of Fistula